hw-ju/Tutorial_ColabFold_Brev/README.md

 ### Creat Brev Account
 Create an account on Brev if you haven't already.
-You can do this by clicking the “Create an account” button in the top right corner of the [Brev Console](https://console.brev.dev/org/org-2tcmRZuGMBx9Wlh2bxmuIdGb6UN/environments).
+You can do this by clicking the “Create an account” button in the top right corner of the Brev Console [console.brev.dev](https://console.brev.dev/org/org-2tcmRZuGMBx9Wlh2bxmuIdGb6UN/environments).

 ### Create Launchable & Deploy Instance
 - A "Launchable" is a template of setting up an instance.
-- Open a web browser and go to [Brev Console](https://console.brev.dev/org/org-2tcmRZuGMBx9Wlh2bxmuIdGb6UN/environments).
+- Open a web browser and go to Brev Console [console.brev.dev](https://console.brev.dev/org/org-2tcmRZuGMBx9Wlh2bxmuIdGb6UN/environments).
     - Create an account on Brev if you haven't already.
 You can do this by clicking the “Create an account” button in the top right corner of the Console.
 - Click "Launchables" tab in the top menu bar. <br>
 <img src="images_brev/tab_launchable.png" alt="Alt text" width="500">